 This prevents you from spending more than you can afford to repay.
 This feature benefits both you and your lender, meaning you won’t go into further debt and the lender will have the borrowed amount returned.
 Depending on your lender, you can generally add more money to your deposit overtime if needed.
 It’s important to note

 You might wonder how a secured credit card differs from a debit card.
-Well, unlike a debit card, a secured credit card allows you to build credit.
+Well, unlike a debit card, a secured credit card allows you to increase credit.
 This is because your card issuer reports your payments to the credit bureau.

 When you pay back your amount to your lender, they will report each payment as positive to the credit reporting agencies TransUnion or Equifax.
 This way, you will slowly but surely begin building a payment history.
 Your payment history makes up for 35% of your credit score, which is why establishing a credit history is important.
 If you’ve never had a credit card, you will not have a credit score.
 So, when you obtain your first secured credit card, it’s important to ensure you make your payments on-time or even early.
-This way, you setting yourself up to have a great credit score, or to further build your credit.
+This way, you setting yourself up to have a great credit score, or to further increase your credit.

 What Is an Unsecured Credit Card?